-This One Pot Moroccan Chicken is flavor-packed, healthy, and ready in less than an hour!
+This One Pot Moroccan Chicken is flavor-packed, nourishing, and ready in less than an hour!
 Whip this meal up on a weeknight or meal prep it for the week.
-You won’t be disappointed!
+You won’t be disappointed.

 - You only need ONE POT